 The Federal Energy Regulatory Commission (FERC) has certified NERC as the United States Electric Reliability Organization.
 Enforced by FERC, these CIP standards are a mandatory compliance framework.
 All corporations and responsible entities that work with bulk power systems need to meet the various regulations set by North American Electric Reliability Corporation (NERC) cybersecurity to stay in reliable operation.

-The NERC CIP standards at the time of writing consist of 17 controls and 91 sub-requirements.
+The NERC CIP requirements at the time of writing consist of 17 controls and 91 sub-requirements.
 Out of these controls, only 11 are actively enforced, 5 are subject to future enforcement, and one is being transitioned to an inactive state.
 Here we’ll dive into currently enforced NERC security controls and provide transparency on ensuring you satisfy their regulatory standards.

 CIP-002-5.1a: Cyber Security — BES Cyber System Categorization